NickMiller11/ynab_utility/README.md

 ## Config

-You will need to create a `config.js` file that exports the below information:
+You will need to update `config.js` with your budgeting information:

 ```js
 const config = {